ContactHBTNIntranetID/PRJ381/README.md

 -Fetching documents from any collection within the default database, with optional limits on the number of documents retrieved.

 -Displaying documents in a readable, tabular format using the tabulate library for easy inspection and debugging.

+## API

+### 🛠️ Testing in Postman

+Open Postman.

+Start your API (Run the file).

+Enter one of the endpoints (e.g., http://127.0.0.1:5000/collections/ESP32_data).

+Click Send.

+The results will appear in JSON format.

+### 🛠️ What needs to be installed

+py -m pip install flask

+py -m pip install pymongo

+py -m pip install bson